rafael-c-alexandre/vpn-playbook/README.md

 ## Testing the Playbooks

-This project is [continuously tested on GitHub Actions](https://github.com/rafael-c-alexandre/vpn-playbook/actions/workflows/ci.yml), where all its playbooks are tested in sequence.
-A note on this: as of now, OMV installation cannot be tested since it does not work with Docker.
+This project is [continuously tested on GitHub Actions](https://github.com/rafael-c-alexandre/vpn-playbook/actions/workflows/ci.yml), where all its playbooks are tested in sequence (including both VPN installation options).

 License